cytechmobile/radicle-vscode-extension/README.md

 npx pnpm install a-new-pkg # you can achieve it like this
 ```

-## Launching for Local Development
+## Launching For Local Development

-Run the `Develop Extension` target in the "Run and Debug" view.
+Run the `Develop Extension` configuration in the "Run and Debug" view.
 This will:

-- start the task `npm: dev` to compile the source code and watch it for changes
+- start the task `npm: dev` to compile the source code and watch for code changes
 - launch a new VS Code window with the extension running in it
-- show the console output, including any errors in a new terminal `dev:Task`
+- show the console output, including any errors in a new terminal named `dev`

->Tip: Press `F5` to launch again
+>Tip: Or just press `F5` to achieve the same thing